MicrosoftDocs/learn/learn-pr/wwl-data-ai/configure-azure-cosmos-db-sql-api-sdk/includes/4-implement-threading-parallelism.md

 :::code language="csharp" source="../media/4-script.cs" range="15-18" highlight="3":::

 > &#128161; If you use a **MaxItemCount** of -1, you should ensure the total response doesn't exceed the service limit for response size.
+For instance, the max response size is 4 MB.

 ### Max concurrency

 **MaxConcurrency** specifies the number of concurrent operations ran client side during parallel query execution.
 If set to **1**, parallelism is effectively disabled.
 If set to **-1**, the SDK manages this setting.
-Ideally, you would set this value to the number of partitions for your container.
+Ideally, you would set this value to the number of physical partitions for your container.

 In this example, the **MaxConcurrency** property is set to a value of **5**.